Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Data

 DESI DR1 was officially released in March 2025, containing all the data from the first 13 months of the DESI 4-meter telescope at Kitt Peak National Observatory in the United States, as well as the unified reprocessing of the DESI Survey Validation data previously made public in the DESI Early Data Releases.
 The DR1 contains highly reliable redshift data for 18.7 million objects over more than 9,000 deg$^2$, among which 13.1 million have been spectroscopically classified as galaxies, significantly expanding the sample of galaxies with spectroscopic measurements.
-We select all bright galaxy survey (BGS) galaxies, LRGs, and ELGs and filter them by $\texttt{SPECTYPE} = \texttt{`GALAXY'}$, $\texttt{ZWARN} = 0$, $\texttt{MASKBITS} = 0$, $\texttt{MORPHTYPE} \neq \texttt{`PSF'}$, $\texttt{FLUX} > 0$ and $\texttt{FLUXIVAR} > 0$ in $g$, $r$, $i$, $z$, $\mathrm{W1}$ and $\mathrm{W2}$ bands.
-In addition, a threshold of $\texttt{DELTACHI2} > 25$ is applied, which quantifies the statistical significance of the best-fitting redshift solution relative to the next best alternative \citep{collaboration2025h}, and serves as an indicator of spectroscopic redshift reliability.
+The DESI spectroscopic targets relevant to this work include: the BGS, a low-redshift galaxy survey comprising a magnitude-limited bright sample ($r < 19.5$) and a fainter $19.5 < r < 20.175$ component, primarily at $z < 0.6$ \citep{hahn2023}; LRGs, color-selected luminous red galaxies at $0.4 \lesssim z \lesssim 1.0$ using $g$, $r$, $z_{\mathrm{m}}$, and WISE $W1$ photometry \citep{zhou2023a}; and ELGs, color-selected star-forming galaxies over $0.6 \lesssim z \lesssim 1.6$ using $g$, $r$, and $z_{\mathrm{m}}$ photometry, with the selection optimized toward $1.1 \lesssim z \lesssim 1.6$, targeting galaxies with strong [O{\sc ii}] emission \citep{raichoor2023}.
+We select all BGS galaxies, LRGs, and ELGs and filter them by $\texttt{SPECTYPE} = \texttt{`GALAXY'}$, $\texttt{ZWARN} = 0$, $\texttt{MASKBITS} = 0$, $\texttt{MORPHTYPE} \neq \texttt{`PSF'}$, $\texttt{FLUX} > 0$ and $\texttt{FLUXIVAR} > 0$ in $g$, $r$, $z_{\mathrm{m}}$, $\mathrm{W1}$, and $\mathrm{W2}$ bands.
+These DESI cuts retain only galaxy spectra with reliable redshift solutions, no imaging-mask contamination, extended morphology, and valid positive flux measurements in the required bands.
+In addition, a threshold of $\texttt{DELTACHI2} > 25$ is applied, which quantifies the statistical significance of the best-fitting redshift solution relative to the next best alternative \citep{collaboration2025g}, and serves as an indicator of spectroscopic redshift reliability.
 We tested \texttt{DELTACHI2} thresholds ranging from 25 to 5000 and adopted 25 as the optimal value, balancing sample size with spectroscopic quality.

 We compile our spectroscopic sample from SDSS DR19 and DESI DR1, requiring $\texttt{zErr} < 0.001$.
 Using TOPCAT \citep{taylor2005}, we cross-match the two surveys within a $1^{\prime\prime}$ radius.
 For duplicated sources, we firstly keep the entry with the smaller redshift error, and then exclude those matches where the redshift difference exceeds 0.005.
 Consequently, we obtain a final spectroscopic catalog containing 11.4 million sources.